-Smart SEO professionals don’t just throw links at a page.
+Smart search engine optimization professionals don’t just throw links at a page.
 Instead, they lay out the pages so that each link will pass SEO juice to other interconnected pages.

 None of your internal pages should stand alone.
 Make each page an integral part of your site and include seamless navigation.
-This is essential to your site users and your search engine results.
+This is essential to your site users and your appeal to search engines.